What is a Therapeutic Community?

 Can my children be with me while I am staying at the residential rehabilitation facility?

-The Karralika Child and Family Services Program enables parent/s participating in the residential rehabilitation program to have their children living with them.
+The Karralika Child and Family Services Program enables parent/s participating in the residential rehabilitation program to have their children (up to the age of 12 years) living with them.
 The Program offers individual support to address the alcohol or other drug dependency but also focuses on the family relationship.

 Can people who don’t have court orders get into the rehabilitation program, the Sober Driver Program or the REVERSED course?